arenaxr/arena-unity/README.md

 In the Unity Editor, pressing `Play` will begin the signin authorization flow.

 ### Signout
+Two options in the Unity Editor:
-In the Unity Editor, select the menu item `ARENA | Signout`.
+- Select the menu item `ARENA | Signout`.
+- Click the `Signout` button on the `ArenaClient` Component.

 ## Architecture
 - The `.NET 4.x` API level is required since ARENA JSON payloads are fluid, and we cannot keep up with schema serialization definitions by developers and users.
 So we use the `dynamic` object instantiations offered in the .Net 4 API to test for JSON attributes at runtime.